Boundedness and decay for the Teukolsky equation on Kerr in the full subextremal range $|a|<M$: frequency space analysis: Precise statement and proof of Theorem

 We briefly review the strategy.
 Recall that in $\mc{F}_{\rm low,1}$, both $|\omega|$ and $|\omega-m\upomega_+|$ are small.
 By Lemma~\ref{lemma:properties-potential-low-omega}, we have $\mc{V}-\omega^2>0$ in a large compact range of $r^*$ values, which we can exploit using a compactly supported $h$ current.
 Moreover, $\mc{V}'$ has a definite sign as $r^*\to\pm \infty$, so we connect the $h$ current with $y$ currents supported near those ends.
 The $y$ currents are built so that they start off within the region where $h$ gives a good estimate, but provide strong estimates, and furthermore could absorb the $h$ errors if they are integrable, when we start decreasing $h$ to zero.
 Finally, we add energy currents which, if localized (when superradiance can occur), produce localization errors in a region where $h$ is strongest.

 To be more concrete, let us distinguish between the three subranges of $\mc{F}_{\rm low,1}$.
 In $\mc{F}_{\rm low,1a}$, since $a$ is small, the coupling terms in the radial ODE for $\Psi$ \eqref{eq:radial-ODE-Psi} can actually be seen as lower order.
-Thus, our combination of $h$ and $y$ currents need only be applied at the level of \eqref{eq:radial-ODE-Psi} and localized Killing or Teukolsky--Starobinsky energy currents can be used to control the boundary terms in this possibly superradiant regime(see Figure~\ref{fig:low1a}).
+Thus, our combination of $h$ and $y$ currents need only be applied at the level of \eqref{eq:radial-ODE-Psi} and localized Killing or Teukolsky--Starobinsky energy currents can be used to control the boundary terms in this possibly superradiant regime (see Figure~\ref{fig:low1a}).

 Turning to $\mc{F}_{\rm low,1b}$ and $\mc{F}_{\rm low,1c}$, we find that the coupling terms are not necessarily lower order.
-One consequence of this fact is that we find it necessary to consider Teukolsky--Starobinsky-type energy currents, since they do not ``see'' the coupling, to obtain a suitable control over the boundary terms.
-Another is that we will need to apply our virial current techniques to the entire system of transformed equations together in order to close an estimate at the level of $\Psi$.
+One consequence of this fact is that we find it necessary to apply our virial and Killing energy current techniques to the entire system of transformed equations together in order to close an estimate at the level of $\Psi$.
 The $h$ and $y$ currents as previously described are applied to each $\uppsi_{(k)}$, $k=0,\dots,|s|$, but a difficulty occurs for $k<|s|$: the subextremal ends $r^*\to \infty$ and $r^*\to \pm \infty$ are quite different and thus, while in the $h$ error term formula